GuideUpdated March 26, 2026

 +

-For most therapists, SEO combined with a professional website.
-It attracts actively searching clients, works around the clock, and compounds over time.
-Psychology Today is the best supplementary channel.
+For many therapists, SEO combined with a professional website becomes one of the strongest long-term channels.
+It attracts actively searching clients and compounds over time.
+Psychology Today can still work as a supplementary channel.

 How do AI search engines affect therapist marketing?